Archerious/bgw210-root/README.md

 The certificates extracted from both NVG589 and BGW210 work fine from my tests.

 ### BGW210

+# Downgrade

+Download the signed 1.0.29 firmware, then go to http://192.168.1.254

+Click Diagnostics, then Update.

+You'll select 1.0.29.

+Give the gateway 3 minutes to restart since it's a POS.

+## Ripping Certs

 Once downgraded, go to http://192.168.1.254/cgi-bin/ipalloc.ha , type your device access code to login, and assign a static IP to your PC that you'll be executing the CURL commands from.

 I assigned my PC: 192.168.1.70 since that's what the RG's DHCP-Server had assigned it.